-Balsalazide is a medication that treats active, mild-to-moderate ulcerative colitis.
-It is a prescription drug that is taken orally.
+Balsalazide is a medication that treats active, mild to moderate ulcerative colitis.
+It is an oral prescription drug.

 As with all drugs, it may have some adverse effects.

 Balsalazide is a prescription drug available as a capsule and film-coated tablet.
-Both forms are taken by mouth.
+Both forms are oral, meaning a person takes them by mouth.

-These capsules are available under the brand-name drug Colazal.
+The capsules are available under the brand-name drug Colazal.
 They are also available as a generic drug.
-In tablet form, these pills are available under the brand-name drug Giazo and as a generic drug.
-Giazo tablets are only approved for use in males older than 18 years.

 Balsalazide belongs to a class of drugs called aminosalicylates.

-It is used to treat active, mild-to-moderate ulcerative colitis.
+Balsalazide is used to treat active, mild to moderate ulcerative colitis.
 This is a chronic disease that causes inflammation and sores in the colon, or large intestine.

-With ulcerative colitis, the body makes more compounds called arachidonic acid metabolites, which are thought to cause the inflammation and sores
+With ulcerative colitis, the body makes more compounds called arachidonic acid metabolites, which may cause inflammation and sores.

-Balsalazide appears to decrease these symptoms by stopping production of such compounds in the colon.
+Balsalazide appears to decrease these symptoms by stopping the production of such compounds in the colon.